An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Application to the Steady-State Heat Equation

 \subsubsection{Circuit generation}

 We first proceed with the description of the most general case, where no unitary reduction is possible.
 The unitary matrices associated with the boundary elements and an internal element $e$ are:

-The quantum circuits for the unitaries of internal elements ${X}_e$ are generated based on three types of circuits, which are as follows: \begin{itemize} \item Based on Pauli $X$ gates with control operations: $X_i^{0}$. \item Based on swap gates with control operations: $X_i^{1}$. \item Based on those generated by gray code: $X_i^{2} \ldots X_i^{n-1}$. \end{itemize} The relationship between these circuit types and the internal element unitary, ${X}_e$, is established using the following generator function:
+The quantum circuits for the unitaries of internal elements ${X}_e$ are generated based on three types of circuits, which are as follows: \begin{itemize} \item Based on Pauli $X$ gates with control operations: $X_i^{0}$. \item Based on swap gates with control operations: $X_i^{1}$. \item Based on those generated by a series of controlled Pauli $X$ gates: $X_i^{2} \ldots X_i^{n-1}$. \end{itemize} The relationship between these circuit types and the internal element unitary, ${X}_e$, is established using the following generator function:

 where $e = 2^{j}+ i \: 2^{j+1}$ provides the mapping between the element and the circuit type.
 The index $i$ denotes the control operations on these circuits, while $j$ denotes the number of qubits $(j+1)$ that are flipped in the corresponding unitary matrix.